qianlishun/TermiWatchWidget/README.md

 # Future
 Use **WeatherKit** to obtain weather information. **WeatherKit** only supports **paid developer accounts**.
 ~Next, I will add other methods to obtain weather data.~
 **qweather** has been introduced, and you can apply for a Key to replace the WeatherKit yourself.  https://dev.qweather.com/en/

+#### Custom background image added.
+* Next step, add automatic cropping application for uploading images as background images.

 # How to install

 ## Prerequisites && Adding a developer account to Xcode